 Jesus used the tension between Jews and Samaritans to teach who our neighbors are in the parable of the good Samaritan.
 (Luke 10:25-37) The context of the parable was the summary of how to inherit eternal life – “love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”

 He engaged a Canaanite woman and healed her daughter.
 (Matthew 15:21-28) The Canaanites were the people that God instructed Moses and Joshua to drive out of the Promised Land because of their wickedness centuries earlier.
 Jesus also healed a Roman centurion’s (soldier’s) servant.
 (Luke 7:1-10)

 “You yourselves know how unlawful it is for a Jew to associate with or to visit anyone of another nation, but God has shown me that I should not call any person common or unclean….
 Truly I understand that God shows no partiality, but in every nation anyone who fears him and does what is right is acceptable to him.”
-(Acts 10:28, 34)

 So, Peter prayed for the Roman centurion and his entire household, and “the gift of the Holy Spirit was poured out even on the Gentiles”.
 (Acts 10:45) God demonstrated His acceptance, by giving them all the Holy Spirit so that they spoke in tongues just as the disciples had done on the Day of Pentecost, to which Peter added: “Can anyone withhold water for baptizing these people, who have received the Holy Spirit just as we have?”
 (Acts 10:47)

-A major theme of the New Testament is the conversion of Paul (who was once a zealous racist, fiercely protecting Judaism against the startup followers of Jesus who threatened to taint the purity of the Jewish religion).
-Paul, of all people, was specifically commissioned by Jesus to carry His name to the Gentiles.
+A major theme of the New Testament is the conversion of Paul (who was once a zealous racist, fiercely protecting Judaism against the upstart followers of Jesus who threatened to taint the purity of the Jewish religion).
+Paul was, perhaps, the unlikeliest of people to be commissioned by Jesus to carry His name to the Gentiles.
 (Acts 9:15)

 “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.”
-(Galatians 3:28)

 This progression of the spread of the Gospel of Jesus from Jerusalem to Judea and Samaria and then to the ends of the earth was commissioned by Jesus and carried out by those who followed him.
 Jesus was the ultimate blessing that came from and through Abraham to all the nations of the earth.
 In Jesus, we are all one; there is no distinction.